The Spoil: Plot

 Dickie (Jeremy Davies) and Coover (Brad William Henke) visit a land owner, intending to buy it for their family.
 However, Boyd (Walton Goggins) was already there as Black Pike intends to buy the land.
 The Bennetts threaten the owner before leaving and Boyd offers him protection from them.
 The next day, Boyd is stopped by officers on Doyle's (Joseph Lyle Taylor) payroll when they break his car's red lights and they arrest him.

 Mullen (Nick Searcy) assigns Raylan (Timothy Olyphant) to protect Carol Johnson (Rebecca Creskoff) and take her to a town meeting in Harlan.
 Raylan begins suspecting that Mullen knows about the incident in the courthouse.
-Raylan accompanies Carol to bail out Boyd and they run into Doyle, where both him and Carol get into a heated discussion.
+Raylan accompanies Carol to bail out Boyd and they run into Doyle, where both he and Carol get into a heated discussion.
 Due to the land owner's signature taken over by the police, Carol assigns Boyd to get the signature again.
-Carol and Raylan then visit Mags (Margo Martindale) at her grocery store, who opposes to Black Pike's ownership of the land.
+Carol and Raylan then visit Mags (Margo Martindale) at her grocery store, who opposes Black Pike's ownership of the land.
 Dickie and Coover also arrive and Raylan and Coover get into a heated discussion.
 Despite Dickie's insistence to calm down, they both get into a brutal fight in which Coover brutally punches Raylan in the face until he is stopped by Mags.